All Products

 sudo passwd ftpuser # Set the user password (a strong password is recommended)

-2. Run the following commands to create a file storage directory and configure permissions.
+2. Create the file storage directory and set permissions.

 sudo mkdir /home/ftpuser/ftp-files